 If a married person cannot utilize the total tax value of the allowance, the balance is transferred to the spouse.
 Specific rules apply to married individuals subject to limited tax liability only.

 Taxable income is based on gross income less deductions.
-If the tax return covers less than a calendar year, the income is generally annualised in order to reflect the full effect of the graduated system of taxation.
+If the tax return covers less than a calendar year, the income is generally annualised to reflect the full effect of the graduated system of taxation.
 The income tax consists of a state income tax and a local income tax.

 The Danish tax is based on a progressive system.
 Income and allowances are divided into three categories: